LONDON DOCKLANDS WELCOMES AMERICAN VISIT !

 Dr. Bill Kelso and his archaeologists have recently excavated the original first settler's Jamestowne Fort in Virginia', and helped pave the way for a 2007 Jamestown commemoration..

-The Archaeologists also found time to visit Spitalfields, their visit to East London underlined the importance of shared history, we all agree that this neglected part of East London must be restored for the benefit of local communities as soon as possible and trust that the restoration of the first settlers Monument will motivate the many English descendants of settlers living abroad to visit this historic Monument at Leamouth in East London.
+America's Archaeologists also found time to visit Spitalfields, their visit to East London underlined the importance of our local history, communities want this neglected part of East London to be restored for the benefit of local people as soon as possible, the restoration of the first settlers Monument can help to motivate many English descendants of settlers living abroad to visit this historic part of East London.

-Our members will continue to do all they can to ensure that local significant historic landmarks like this are not lost to the excesses of development, but are preserved and enhanced for future generations to enjoy.
+Tower Hamlets Communities will continue to ensure that significant local historic landmarks are not lost to the excesses of development but are preserved and enhanced for the education of future generations.

 MORE